Thư viện chuyên khoa

 What are the signs of teething in children?
 Let’s find out together!

-3.1 Fever during teething
+3.1 Signs of teething in children: Fever during teething

 It is normal for children to experience a fever while teething.
 If a child has a fever of 38 degrees Celsius or 38.5 degrees Celsius, you can use a lukewarm cloth and place it on the child’s face or wipe their body to provide some comfort.